• The University of Western Australia (M431), 35 Stirling Highway,

 International comparative analyses of population burden of coronary heart disease and stroke

-Burden of cardiovascular diseases in Indigenous Australians
+Burden of cardiovascular diseases in First Nations people in Australia

 Trends in the incidence and recurrence of stroke, and the contribution of cardiac diseases to stroke burden